MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 - When you’re done writing a step, be sure to move the cursor outside of the text box to activate AutoSave.

-## Import your own custom 3D objects<a name="import"></a>
+## Import your own custom 3D models<a name="import"></a>

 You can import your own custom 3D objects to add to the **3D parts** library, and then assign parts to a step.
+You can also drag and drop models from a local file folder.

-To import your own 3D objects:
+To import your own 3D models:

 1. Select the **Import** command in the upper-right corner of the Step card screen.